-In general, the DHHL land use designations are consistent with State Land Use Districts, and County Zoning.
-Where they may be inconsistent, DHHL may exempt itself from the State Land Use Law and County land use regulations pursuant to the HHCA, Section 204.
+In general, the DHHL land use designations are consistent with State Land Use Districts and County Zoning.
+In cases where they are inconsistent, DHHL may declare itself not subject to the State Land Use Law and County land use regulations pursuant to the HHCA, Section 204.